Thursday, 21 April 2016

 A Special Gulli Gul

-Saryk mc frag, gulli gul, tcoletribalrug courtesy
+Saryk main carpet frag, gulli gul, tcoletribalrug.com courtesy

 Salor chuval, secondary gul with knots, NERS